Crypto Treasury Segregation of Duties: No One Signs Their Own Payment (2026)

 How vendor tools support SoD

 Cryptio and Bitwave record approval and reconciliation roles distinctly from signing.
-Confirm the tool can evidence initiator/approver/recorder separation in the audit trail and treats governance changes as recorded privileged events — a tool that only logs the signature cannot demonstrate segregation of duties.
+Confirm the tool can evidence initiator/approver/recorder separation in the audit trail and treats governance changes as recorded privileged events.
+A tool that only logs the signature cannot demonstrate segregation of duties.

-How Wag3s helps
+How Wag3s evidences SoD

 Further reading